jeseyfried/medieval-marriages/objects/15th-catherine-cleves/index.md

 # Book of Hours
 **c.
 1440** <br style="clear: both">
 At first glance, this Book of Hours appears as yet another straightforward example of a married woman's prayerbook.
 The domestic scene depicting the child Christ with Joseph and Mary on Folio pp.146-149 of MS M.917/945 provides many clues about the ideals of a marriage, emphasizing an orderly division of labor and a content child.
-By contrast, Catherine of Cleve's own hate-filled marriage ended in violence. <br style="clear: both">
+By contrast, Catherine of Cleve's own hate-filled marriage ended in amidst violent political turmoil. <br style="clear: both">
 [The Morgan Library & Museum](https://www.themorgan.org/collection/Hours-of-Catherine-of-Cleves) <br style="clear: both">

 {% include figure.html